hmdc/rce-interactive-tools/doc/source/development/logs.rst

 ``HMDC_periodic_job_is_idle.py`` is run periodically for every job currently executing.
-It calculates idletime by determing whether the currently executing job is idle, and, if it is, incrementing the job's idletime found in ``$TEMP/.idletime``. ``$TEMP`` references the job's execute directory under ``/tmp/condor/execute``.
+It calculates idletime by determing whether the currently executing job is idle, and, if so, incrementing the job's idletime found in ``$TEMP/.idletime``. ``$TEMP`` references the job's execute directory under ``/tmp/condor/execute``.

-If ``$TEMP/.idletime`` does not exist, ``HMDC_periodic_job_is_idle.py`` will write this error to syslog, but then create ``$TEMP/.idletime`` with a value of 0. ``$TEMP/.idletime`` does not exist when a job begins to execute, so this error is expected and can be ignored.
+If ``$TEMP/.idletime`` does not exist, ``HMDC_periodic_job_is_idle.py`` will write this error to syslog and create ``$TEMP/.idletime`` with a value of 0. ``$TEMP/.idletime`` does not exist when a job begins to execute, so this error is expected and can be ignored.